 A brand is only as good as it is consistent: 80% of consumers forget a brand’s content three days after viewing it, and more than 50% can’t remember any details at all, based on a joint study from the software company Prezi and neurologist Dr. Carmen Simon.

-However, when a person sees a brand with the same colors, font and messaging, over and over, they will slowly begin to remember.
+However, when a person sees a brand with the same colors, font and messaging, over and over, they will slowly begin to build a brand awareness.
 This is why most people can recognize some of the biggest brands in the world, like Coca Cola and Starbucks; their brand is consistent.

 To make this happen for your business, you need a brand management system.